I. General Principles

 A Student or Student Group may also be held accountable for the conduct of any visitor who engages in an act that is prohibited by the Code.

-Allegations of the the following offenses by a Student or Student Group are subject to student conduct procedures under the provisions of the Code.
+Allegations of the the following Offenses by a Student or Student Group are subject to student conduct procedures under the provisions of the Code.

 1. Academic Integrity: Academic or professional misconduct includes, but is not limited to, cheating, plagiarism, fabrication of data or records, impermissible collaboration, résumé or credential falsification, unauthorized use of resources, violation of test-taking conditions or otherwise engaging in activity prohibited by the University or applicable School’s Academic Integrity and Professional Integrity policies.